Search

 What is the most comfortable style of bathtub?

-According to most homeowners, the most comfortable style is an alcove bathtub because of its design which creates a comfortable feeling once you’re in it.
+According to most homeowners, the most comfortable bathtub style is an alcove bathtub because of its design which creates a comfortable feeling once you’re in it.
 That said, what’s comfortable for one person may not be comfortable for others.

 What is the most popular bathtub style?